Digor people

-The Digor (Digor dialect: Дигорон - Digoron, pl.: Дигорӕ, Дигорӕнттӕ - Digoræ, Digorænttæ) are a subgroup of the Ossetians.
-They speak the Digor dialect of the Eastern Iranian Ossetian language, which in USSR was considered a separate language until 1937.
-Starting from 1932 it is considered just a dialect of Ossetian language.
-The speakers of the other dialect - Iron - do not understand Digor, although the Digor usually understand Iron, as it was the official language of the Ossetian people and officially taught in schools.
-In the 2002 Russian Census 607 Digors were registered, but in the 2010 Russian Census their number was only 223.
-It was estimated that there are 100,000 speakers of the dialect, most of whom declared themselves Ossetians.
-The Digor mainly live in Digorsky, Irafsky, Mozdoksky districts and Vladikavkaz, North Ossetia–Alania, also in Kabardino-Balkaria, Turkey and Syria.
+The Digor or West Ossetians (Дигорæнттæ, [ˈdigo̞ɾʌ, ˈdigo̞ɾʌntːʌ]) are a subgroup of the Ossetians (Alans).
+They speak the Digor dialect of the Eastern Iranian Ossetian language, which in USSR, was considered a separate language until 1937.
+Since 1932, it has been considered just a dialect of Ossetian language.
+The speakers of the other dialect - Iron (East Ossetian) - do not understand Digor (West Ossetian), although the Digor usually understand East Ossetian, as it was the official language of the Ossetian people and was taught in schools.
+In the 2002 Russian Census 607 Digors were registered, but by the 2010 Russian Census, their number had dropped to only 223.
+It was estimated that there are 100,000 speakers of the dialect, most of whom identify as Ossetians.
+The Digor mainly live in Digorsky, Irafsky, Mozdoksky districts and Vladikavkaz, North Ossetia–Alania, also in Kabardino-Balkaria and Turkey (Poyrazlı, Boğazlıyan).

-Name
+Etymology

 Scholars generally link the root dig- with the Circassian endonym A-dyg-e, where the suffix -or could be a mark of plurality as found in many contemporary Caucasian languages.
 This point of view was criticized by R. Bielmeier and D. Bekoev, they raised the ethnonym to "tygwyr" in the Iron dialect, meaning "gathering, gathering, group."

 History

+Middle Ages

 The early medieval Ashkharatsuyts makes mention of the "nation of the Ash-Tigor Alans" (azg Alanac' Aš-Tigor), or simply the "Dikor nation" (Dik'ori-n), which is generally regarded as an early reference to the Digor.
 This fact, and other linguistic considerations, have led scholars to believe that Digor dialect became separated from Proto-Ossetian during the Mongol conquests.

+Religion

-The Digors were converted to Sunni Islam in the 17–18th centuries, under the influence of the neighboring Kabarday people who introduced Islam to them.
+Most Digors are Muslim.
+They were converted to Sunni Islam around the 17–18th centuries, under the influence of the neighboring Kabarday people who introduced Islam to them.
 Starting from the 18th century, the ethnonym digor became widely used by travelers and in Russian official documents.
 Digoria was annexed to the Russian Empire quite late compared to the rest of Ossetia.
 In the second half of the 19th century, large numbers of Muslim Digors emigrated to the Ottoman Empire.

-During World War II, North Ossetia–Alania was occupied by German armies in 1942.
-After the Germans were forced out of the region, the Muslim Digors, like other Muslim peoples, were accused of Collaboration with the Germans and deported to Central Asia.
-Estimates say 50% of the Digors died during deportation.
-Their reputation was rehabilitated in the mid-1950s, and they were allowed to return to their homelands.